Table of Contents Show

 1.7.
 Piestewa Peak Summit Trail, Phoenix Mountains Preserve

-The best way I can describe ascending Piestewa Peak (formerly known as Squaw Peak) is as a flight of stairs that never end.
+The best way to describe ascending Piestewa Peak (formerly known as Squaw Peak) is as a flight of stairs that never end.
 Until you reach the top, there are a lot of switchbacks, stairs, and rock climbing.

 This hike is not for the timid of the heart, despite the breathtaking views of Phoenix.
-After reaching the summit, there are several places to sit so you can relax and collect your breath.
+After reaching the summit, there are several places to sit to relax and collect your breath.

 Experienced hikers should only attempt this trek, and dogs are not permitted (for a good cause).
 Wear traction-enhancing footwear, such as hiking boots or tennis shoes, and carry lots of water.
 This is one of the best Phoenix hiking trails.

 1.8.
 Dixie Mountain Loop

 One of the greatest treks in Phoenix for those seeking a trail free of crowds is the Dixie Mountain Loop.
 The Sonoran Preserve is home to dozens of walks, many of which can be found in North Phoenix.